bebomining/bebomining/README.md

 - [Xmrig](https://github.com/xmrig/xmrig)

 ## License
-This software is free to use under the MIT license.
+This software is free to use.
 See the [LICENSE file](/LICENSE.md) for license text and copyright information.